Honda CRV 2018 Vs 2017: Is There Any Real Difference?

 Honda CRV 2018 Vs 2017: The Changes And Differences

 Before jumping into an in-depth comparison between Honda CRV 2018 vs 2017, you should know that both models look good and are rich with interior and technical features.
-CRV is the best selling model in the Honda lineup and these two versions are packed with value to retain that legacy.
+CRV is the best-selling model in the Honda lineup and these two versions are packed with value to retain that legacy.

-If you compare the countenance of 2017 CRV vs 2018 CRV, you won’t find any notable changes.
+If you compare the countenance of the 2017 CRV vs 2018 CRV, you won’t find any notable changes.
 Except for the chrome ornament around the front fog lamp, the two versions are almost the same and they are available in 10 exterior paint color options.

-The use of LEDs for the turn signals, taillights, and daytime running lights also differ the 2018 version from the 2017 model.
+The use of LEDs for the turn signals, taillights, and daytime running lights also differs from the 2018 version from the 2017 model.
 You can also choose the optional full-LED headlight clusters in the latest version.

 The Interior & Cargo Capacity

 The 2017 model is completely different from its predecessors due to the complete redesign but the 2018 model shares all the features that the previous version has.

 The 39.2 cubic feet (75.8 cubic feet with folding rear seats) cargo capacity is gigantic, allowing you to haul anything you want.
-There is more rear legroom than the previous CRV models, which is a relief for the tall passengers.
+There is more rear legroom than the previous CR V models, which is a relief for tall passengers.

-In terms of amenities, both versions are basically a twin of each other.
+In terms of amenities, both versions are a twin of each other.
 Their upper trim levels have some premium touches like heated mirrors, leather details, rain-sensing windshield wipers, and more.

 The upgraded dashboard is impressive with the instrument cluster and a touchscreen having an actual volume knob.
-Whether you are considering between Honda CRV 2018 vs 2017, both can beat a midsize SUV in terms of interior and cargo space.
+Whether you are considering Honda CRV 2018 vs 2017, both can beat a midsize SUV in terms of interior and cargo space.